Facial Approximation from the Skull

 3D facial approximations are sculpted in clay over a replica of the skull.
-Applying clay to the actual skull is never recommended, most obviously because of the damage that might occur during the sculpting process.
-Remember, the skull isn’t just an irreplaceable piece of evidence, it is a person.
+Applying clay to the actual skull should never be done because of the damage that might occur during the sculpting process.
+Not only is the skull an irreplaceable piece of evidence, it is a person.

 The following shows the general process of the "Combination Method" of facial approximation.
 Here, the artist applies tissue depth markers to the replica, but adjusts the thickness of each area depending on the skull's individual shape and structure.

 No matter which method of facial approximation is used, the forensic artist should always work in collaboration with a forensic anthropologist, use the most contemporary tissue depth data, and follow the most current scientific guidelines.